What is an Insect Responsible Sourcing Region?

 Each region determines which insect groups and which habitats and food supplies are to be particularly promoted, taking into account the natural conditions.

-The driving force and main players are agriculture and the food sector
+The main players are agriculture and the food sector

 With the concept of the Insect-Responsible Sourcing Region, agriculture and the food sector in particular can contribute to a sustainable trend reversal in insect decline.